Department of Consumer and Design Sciences

 Program fees are a tuition supplement that go directly to the professional programs in which the student is enrolled.
 Prior to the approval of professional fees for INDS/INDX during the June 2016 Board of Trustees meeting, INDS/INDX received NO program fees, but fees were assessed in several other units on campus, including the College of Architecture, Design and Construction; College of Business; College of Engineering; College of Veterinary Medicine; Honors College; School of Nursing; and School of Pharmacy.
 Because of the highly technical nature of INDS/INDX, Auburn implemented a $1,000/semester professional fee for the program, effective Fall 2017, increasing to $2,000/semester in Fall 2018.
 The fees will NOT be covered by any university level scholarship that a student might receive.
 However, enactment of the fee could reduce some out-of-pocket costs currently incurred by students.

 For this professional program fee, students may benefit, for example, through:

-• Instructional resources (large format printers, plotters, 3D printers)
+• Instructional resources (large format printers, plotters, 3D printers & in studio printers

-• Building & facilities (enhanced studios and computer labs)
+• Building & facilities (dedicated studios and Mac computer lab)

-• Human resources (IT, staff and faculty support)
+• Human resources (IT, faculty, and graduate assistant support)

 • Educational enhancement (field trips, visiting lecturers, professional workshops)